-Impact These standards are likely to have a significant impact on the income recognition for NFP's.
-Key areas for consideration are: - Assets received below fair value; - Transfers received to acquire or construct non-financial assets; Applicable (1) 1 January 2019 Issued / Compiled December 2016 Title (iv) AASB 1058 Income of Not-for-Profit Entities (incorporating AASB 2016-7 and AASB 2016-8)
+Title Issued / Compiled Applicable (1) Impact (iv) AASB 1058 Income of Not-for-Profit Entities (incorporating AASB 2016-7 and AASB 2016-8) December 2016 1 January 2019 These standards are likely to have a significant impact on the income recognition for NFP's.
+Key areas for consideration are: - Assets received below fair value; - Transfers received to acquire or construct non-financial assets; - Grants received; - Prepaid rates; - Leases entered into at below market rates; and - Volunteer services.
+Whilst it is not possible to quantify the financial impact (or if it is material) of these key areas until the details of future transactions are known, they will all have application to the City's operations.

-(1) Applicable to reporting periods commencing on or after the given date.

-material) of these key areas until the details of future transactions are known, they will all have application to the City's operations.

-Whilst it is not possible to quantify the financial impact (or if it is

-- Leases entered into at below market rates; and

-- Grants received; - Prepaid rates; Volunteer services.